 Morecambe Parish Church has always had a choral tradition.
 In days gone by, the choir consisted of boys and men - with two or three ladies strategically placed behind a pillar to sing contralto!
 Females in church choirs were merely brought in to cover for the shortage of male altos so you could say they were just tolerated.
 How things have changed over the years!
 Our church choir at the moment consists of around 31 members of all ages, shapes and sizes – both male and female.
 But we always have room for more!

-During term times we practice on Thursday evenings and sing on three out of four Sunday mornings (and some evenings).
+During term times we practice on Thursday evenings and are in our stalls robed up to sing on three out of four Sunday mornings (and some evenings).
+On the all-age Sunday, we join the congregation.
 There are sometimes special services like the Carol service at Christmas, weddings, concerts and opportunities to sing with people from other churches.
 Details and arrangements are given well in advance.

 Choristers are expected to attend regularly during term-time.
 As in sport, every member of the team is important.
 A choir needs the same type of commitment as a football or netball team.
 However, if you’re away for the occasional weekend, that’s fine - all we ask is that we are told in advance.

 A white surplice is also worn upon full admission to the choir.

 Do Choristers Get Paid?Young choristers receive a modest quarterly payment according to attendance.
 Those who make good progress through the various stages of the choir, and therefore take greater responsibility, are paid more.
 This arrangement continues up to the end of Year 11.
 There are sometimes opportunities to sing at weddings for which everyone is paid a fee.

 Singing Works Wonders